kripasundar99/matrix/README.md

   - etc.
 * add more matrix operations (calculating the determinant, the inverse, etc.)

-## Quality
+## Quality of code

+* use smart pointers
+* add better unit tests
 * add debugging capabilities
-* add better unit tests
 * quantify the performance of the algorithms (serial and parallel versions)
-* optimize space usage, by re-using memory blocks whenever possible
+* optimize space usage, by re-using allocated memory blocks whenever possible

 ## Usability

-* command-line options for
+* add command-line options for
   - verbosity
   - debugging
   - output precision